nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

    10000 deploy tokens, because of a broken API script,
 1. We want to prevent abuse of the feature: someone purposely creates a 10000 pipelines to take advantage of the system.

-Consider that it is always better to start with some kind of limitation, instead of later introducing a breaking change that would result in some workflows breaking.

 Examples: